VarunGumma/An-Empirical-Study-of-Leveraging-Knowledge-Distillation-for-Compressing-Multilingual-Neural-Machine-/README.md

 ### License
 This project is licensed under the MIT License.

+### Ctation
-If you use these codes or models do cite our work:
+If you use these codes or models, please do cite our work:
 ```
 @misc{gumma2023empirical,
       title={An Empirical Study of Leveraging Knowledge Distillation for Compressing Multilingual Neural Machine Translation Models},